GPUOpen-Tools/radeon_gpu_analyzer/README.md

 You can use RGA to produce the following output:
 * RDNA™ and GCN ISA disassembly
-* Intermediate language disassembly: AMDIL, DXIL and DXBC for DirectX, SPIR-V for Vulkan, LLVM IR for ROCm OpenCL
+* Intermediate language disassembly: AMDIL, DXIL and DXBC for DirectX, SPIR-V for Vulkan, LLVM IR for Offline OpenCL
 * Hardware resource usage statistics, such as register consumption, static memory allocation and more
 * Compiled binaries
 * Live register analysis (see http://gpuopen.com/live-vgpr-analysis-radeon-gpu-analyzer/ for more info)